 After completing a BA (Hons.) in History & Anthropology (2009) and an MA in Anthropology (2011) at McMaster University (Hamilton, Canada), I headed to the University of York (York, UK) to pursue a PhD in Archaeology (2017).
 During this time, I have also completed internships and positions with the Museums of Burlington, York Museums Trust, and Institute for Public Understandings of the Past.
 I also was a participant in Michigan State University’s Institute on Digital Archaeology Method & Practice, developing the Monumental Archive Project.

-Most recently, I have been teaching, developing curriculum, and building community archaeology projects, based at the University of Victoria (Victoria, BC), the Royal BC Museum, and McMaster University.
+Recently, I have been teaching, developing curriculum, and building community archaeology projects, based at the University of Victoria (Victoria, BC), the Royal BC Museum, and McMaster University.

 Or follow along on Twitter.